-1) If you are scheduled in a test event, a refund request of testing fees paid must be made by filling out and submitting the Refund Request Fillable Form 1405 on D&SDT-Headmaster's main webpage at www.hdmaster.com at least one (1) full business day prior to your scheduled test event (excluding Saturdays, Sundays and Holidays).
-No phone calls will be accepted.

-Example: If you are scheduled to take your exam on a Saturday, Sunday or Monday, you would need to request a refund by filling out and submitting the Refund Request Fillable

-Form on the D&SDT-Headmaster main webpage at www.hdmaster.com by close of business the Thursday before your scheduled exam.
-D&SDT-Headmaster's regular business hours are Monday through Friday 6:00AM to 6:00PM, MST, excluding Saturdays, Sundays and Holidays.
+- 1) If you are scheduled in a test event, a refund request of testing fees paid must be made by filling out and submitting the Refund Request Fillable Form 1405 on D&SDT-Headmaster's main webpage at www.hdmaster.com at least one (1) full business day prior to your scheduled test event (excluding Saturdays, Sundays and Holidays).
+No phone calls will be accepted. - Example: If you are scheduled to take your exam on a Saturday, Sunday or Monday, you would need to request a refund by close of business the Thursday before your scheduled exam.
+D&SDT-Headmaster's regular business hours are Monday through Friday 6:00AM to 6:00PM, MST, excluding Saturdays, Sundays and Holidays. - 2) Refund requests made in the required time frame qualify for a full refund of any testing fees paid minus a \$35 refund fee.

-- 2) Refund requests made in the required time frame qualify for a full refund of any testing fees paid minus a \$35 refund fee. - 3) Refund requests must be made within thirty (30) days of payment of original testing fees with HEADMASTER.
+3) Refund requests must be made within thirty (30) days of payment of original testing fees with HEADMASTER.
 Any requests for refunds made beyond the 30 days of original payment of testing fees with HEADMASTER will not be issued.